 When things go reasonably well, you may be content with your dealings with Amazon.
 Pray that it stays that way because they can also be very frustrating at times.
 As a vendor, your unique point of contact is Seller Support via Seller Central and more often than not, at some point your reaction may be: Why!
 Those guys are useless!

-And with almost ¼ million hit results on Google, I’d say this looks like a fairly popular topic!
+And with over 3 million search results on Google (below screenshot dated October 30th, 20122), I’d say this looks like a fairly popular topic!

 I appreciate that it may be difficult to picture without sounding outlandish, but try anyway.
 You were not unlucky to fall on the one incompetent employee on duty that day!
 This incompetence is by design and serves a very specific purpose that I will explain shortly.
 For the time being, remind yourself that Amazon is one of the richest and most successful companies in history, whatever your criteria may be.
 They did not manage that position playing nice.
 They have some of the smartest minds on their payroll and those can be ruthless.
 Underestimate Amazon at your own risks.
 Dismiss them as being silly or incompetent and you may eventually find out the hard way that all along, you were the Amateur; they are the Pros, and you are being played.